Eugeniobr/ALMproject/README.md

 - PH2.cpp: Implementation of the Progressive Hedging algorithm with scenario bundling, variable fixing and parallelization strategies.
 - PH3.cpp: Implementation of the Progressive Hedging algorithm with scenario bundling, variable fixing, parallelization strategies.
 This version also includes a new penalty parameter update strategy.
 - PH4.cpp: Implementation of the Progressive Hedging algorithm with scenario bundling, variable fixing, parallelization and a penalty parameter update strategy.
+- instance_generation.ipynb: This jupyter notebook contains the code used for cleaning and processing the data used in this work.
+It also contains an algorithm for generating the scenarios trees of asset prices.